The Manager's Legal Handbook

 The economic downturn of the last few years —and the resulting damage to credit reports and scores—have led many politicians to reconsider whether it’s really appropriate for employers to use credit reports in making hiring decisions.
-At least four states (Hawaii, Illinois, Oregon, and Washington) have passed laws prohibiting employers from pulling credit reports and/or using them to make hiring or other job decisions in most circumstances.
-According to the National Conference of State Legislatures (NCSL), about 20 states are currently considering similar legislation.
+As we go to press, ten states have passed laws prohibiting employers from pulling credit reports and/or using them to make hiring or other job decisions in most circumstances.
+According to the National Conference of State Legislatures (NCSL), many more are currently considering similar legislation.
 To find out whether your state is among them, go to the NCSL’s detailed chart at www.ncsl.org.

 If your state prohibits you from checking applicants’ credit reports or using their credit histories in your hiring decisions, you can’t do it.
 Even though the federal FCRA allows employers to consider credit reports, state laws that are more protective of employee rights trump the federal law.

 If your state allows you to consider an applicant’s credit report in the hiring process, and you plan to do so, you must abide by the FCRA by getting the applicant’s consent, warning the applicant if you plan to reject him or her based on the report, and giving the applicant a final notice if you ultimately follow through with those plans.